ilkkamtk/web-ohjelmoinnin-perusteet/typescript.md

 // Invoking the function with arguments of the wrong type will not produce an error const result = addNumbers(10, "20"); // No error is thrown

-// Without type safety, the code allows assigning values of different types to variables
+// Without type safety, the code allows the assignment of values of different types to variables
-// and invoking functions with arguments of any type, which may lead to unexpected behavior or errors during runtime.
+// and the invocation of functions with arguments of any type, which can lead to unexpected behavior or runtime errors.

 ```